jupyterhub/mybinder.org-deploy/.github/ISSUE_TEMPLATE/request_resources.md

 ### How many people you expect to attend the event
 ### The exact times and dates of the event(s) (with timezone information)
 <!-- It would be great if you could notify us >48H ahead of the event -->
-### Do you plan to advertise mybinder as the service running the event?
+### If you plan to advertise mybinder as the service running the event

 <!-- That would be great as it gives us all the information we need to make a decision and set things up.
 It also allows us to track our impact which will be useful when we report to those who fund mybinder.org or seek new funding.